jose-elias-alvarez/null-ls.nvim/doc/SOURCES.md

 conditions.
 See `get_source(query)` above for information about the structure of `query`.

-On Neovim versions >= 0.6.0, this will also hide diagnostics from disabled sources.
+On Neovim versions >= 0.6.0, this will also clear diagnostics from disabled sources (you'll have to make a change to trigger an update on lower versions).

 ## enable(query)

 Enables all disabled sources matching `query`, allowing them to run again as normal.
 See `get_source(query)` above for information about the structure of `query`.

-On Neovim versions >= 0.6.0, this will also show diagnostics from enabled sources.
-Note that diagnostics will reflect the state of the buffer at the time of the generator's last run.
-To regenerate, make a change to the buffer.
+This will also prompt null-ls to attempt to re-attach to existing buffers and regenerate diagnostics.

 ## toggle(query)